Exploring the role of the charm quark in the $\Delta I=1/2$ rule: Computation of correlation functions in Lattice QCD

 \subsection{Results for ratios of correlation functions}

 Sufficiently far away from operator insertions, the ratios involved in the matching to ChiPT can be fitted to a plateau ansatz so that correlation functions are dominated by the contribution from the lightest state.
-We have checked that the fit results are stable with respect to the plateau choice within the interval $t_{\rm sep}\in [6a,10a]$ for Euclidean time separations.
-Results are quoted in~\ret{tab:results_ratios}.
+Details about the fits are provided in~\reapp{app:fits}; our final results are quoted in~\ret{tab:results_ratios}.
 Ratios in the $\epsilon$-regime are first computed in a fixed topological sector $|\nu|$, and then a weighted average of the results for various values of $|\nu|$ is taken.
 This procedure is based on the ChiPT prediction that the ratios are insensitive to the value of $|\nu|$ up to NNLO corrections.
 The results in~\ret{tab:results_ratios} include the topological sectors $3 \leq |\nu| \leq 7$.
 This choice takes into account that no signal for eye diagrams is found for $|\nu|<3$, and considering $|\nu|>7$ can be expected to introduce large finite volume effects.\footnote{The improvement of the signal-to-noise ratio for this observable as $|\nu|$ increases had already been observed in~\cite{Giusti:2006mh,Hernandez:2008ft}, and is likely related to the fact that localised Dirac modes with small eigenvalues become less frequent as the topological charge increases.} \refig{fig:eps} illustrates the $|\nu|$ dependence of our results.
 The number of gauge configurations in the averages for each value of $|\nu|$ is $\{42,57,36,29,25\}$, respectively.

 In the case of the ratio $R_2^\pm$, numerical results are provided in~\ret{tab:results_ratios} for $am_l=0.020$ only.
 We also provide the LO ChiPT prediction for all kinematical points in the $p$-regime, using~\req{eq:chipt_r2} with the bare values of quark masses.
 The central value is set using $Fr_0 = 0.275(6)$ from~\cite{Giusti:2008fz}, and a systematic uncertainty that mimics the impact of NLO corrections, obtained by varying $Fr_0$ in the range $0.250 \lesssim Fr_0 \lesssim 0.300$, is assigned.
 This is a fairly conservative error estimate, as shown by the discussion in~\reapp{app:chipt}.
 The current normalisation factor $\ZA^2$ needed to make connection with the ChiPT prediction (cf.~\res{sec:subt}) is $\ZA = 1.706(5)$, taken from~\cite{Giusti:2008fz}.
 Finally, by assuming that~\req{eq:chipt_r2} remains valid in the $\epsilon$-regime, we also provide estimates of $R_2^\pm$ for the point $am_l=0.002$.
 This assumption can be argued to hold on the basis of the smooth $m_l\to 0$ limit of the relevant ChiPT formula for $\cR_8$, that provides the $\epsilon$-regime value.
 In order to allow for possible larger NLO (finite volume) corrections in this case, we have doubled the size of the error estimate.